-GDPR or General Data Protection Regulation is a regulation in EU law on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
-GDPR helps protect user’s data by asking user’s consent before setting cookies, ensuring the user privacy and honoring their rights.
+General Data Protection Regulation (GDPR) is a regulation in the EU law on data protection and privacy for all individuals within the European Economic Area (EEA).
+GDPR helps protect people’s data by ensuring user privacy and honoring their rights.
 GDPR imposes specific rules on any organization that serves the people in the EEA, failing to follow them will result in fines.
 The following is the summation of important GDPR rules:

 - Users must have access to their personal information shared and be able to edit, delete and review it.